 |None available at this time||Visit Beefy Finance|

-What Are Crypto Yield Farming Platforms?
+How Does Crypto Yield Farming Work?

 Yield farming platforms can be thought of as any provider that can offer users the ability to put digital assets to work and earn a return on investment.
 This can include cryptocurrency exchanges, crypto lending platforms, and DeFi applications.

-- DeFi applications are where the term yield farming first originated.
+- DeFi applications.
+This is where the term yield farming first originated.
 These applications, built using smart contracts, try to decentralize traditional financial services, such as buying, selling, exchanging, and trading.
 All of these applications require liquidity, which is usually provided by individuals.
 For depositing liquidity and fulfilling the role of a market maker, users are rewarded with a share of all transaction fees.
 Continually moving liquidity from one DeFi application to the next in search of the best returns is better known as yield farming.

 As a result of the range in yield farming platforms for crypto, picking the right one is not always straightforward.
 Fortunately, there is a list of factors that all investors can use to sort the good from the bad.